 For serving: corn tortillas (look for street taco size, about 4½” round), lime wedges or rounds, and fresh cilantro!
 The more, the better!!

-We recommend serving salmon tacos with our Cabbage Slaw, Pineapple Salsa, and Cilantro Lime Crema.
+We recommend serving salmon tacos with Cabbage Slaw, Pineapple Salsa, and Cilantro Lime Crema.
 For extra heat, consider adding sliced jalapeños or pickled jalapeños!

-We recommend the Thermapen MK4 to check for doneness on all meats!
+I recommend the Thermapen MK4 to check for doneness on all meats!

 How To Warm Tortillas For Tacos